Euphorbia mauritanica early fruit stage

 Photographer: Carolyn Etsebeth

-The five stem-tip Euphorbia mauritanica fruits have become too heavy for their stalks to hold erect.
+The five stem-tip Euphorbia mauritanica fruits have become too heavy for their stalks to hold erectly.
 There may be up to nine such fruits growing around the initial male flower at a stem-tip.
+The peduncle of the overall inflorescence lower down is up to its task, and so are the much thicker and sturdier pedicels of the cyathia overall; only the stalks holding first the ovaries, now the fruits, are found wanting.

-Each fruit stalk is still surrounded by its five flat, orange-brown glands that developed earlier at the base of the bisexual pseudoflower or cyathia.
-The pedicel of the overall cyathia lower down is much thicker and sturdier than the upper part that only held the ovary, now the fruit.
+Each fruit stalk is still surrounded by its five flat, orange-brown glands, some with crinkly margins.
+The glands developed earlier at the base of the bisexual pseudoflower or cyathia, usually serving in euphorbias to deliver nectar to pollinators.

-There is a narrow, bulging ridge between each pair of fruit segments on the green body, while the styles persist on top of the fruit at this stage.
+There are narrow, bulging ridges between the segments of the three-segmented, green fruit bodies.
+The styles still persist on top of the fruits at this stage.

-Pointed tips of the in-curving and sometimes sideways twisted leaves are visible close to the flowers and their globose, three-segmented fruits (Smith, et al, 2017; Vlok and Schutte-Vlok, 2015).
+Pointed tips of the in-curving and sometimes sideways twisted leaves are visible close to the flowers and their globose, three-segmented fruits (Curtis-Scott, et al, 2020; Frandsen, 2017; Smith, et al, 2017; Vlok and Schutte-Vlok, 2015; iNaturalist).